Christgau's Consumer Guide: Albums of the '90s: Background

-Preparation
+Content and scope

-For Christgau's Consumer Guide: Albums of the '90s, Christgau collected approximately 3,800 album reviews, written between 1990 and 2000, from the "Consumer Guide" column.
-In preparing the original reviews for publication in book form, he revisited many albums and made some grade changes, later citing the tendency of cultural items to "fade".
-For certain album entries, Christgau incorporated text from other 1990s writings for the Voice, Rolling Stone, Spin, and Playboy.
+Christgau's Consumer Guide: Albums of the '90s collects approximately 3,800 album reviews.
+In preparing the original reviews for publication in book form, Christgau revisited many albums and made some grade changes, later citing the tendency of cultural items to "fade".
+For certain album entries, he also incorporated text from his other 1990s writings for the Voice, Rolling Stone, Spin, and Playboy.

-The project was his third in a series of works collecting and editing the "Consumer Guide" reviews from specific decades, preceded by Christgau's Record Guide: Rock Albums of the Seventies (1981) and Christgau's Record Guide: The '80s (1990), both of which influenced young music critics after their publication.
-He has said the 1990s guide was, "in many ways", the hardest to develop because of the decade's proliferation in music production and the growth of the record industry's market – he estimated approximately 35,000 albums were released each year worldwide.